 Is it for an impending nuclear war and the following fallout?
-Is your area at risk for an airstrike?
+Is your area at risk of an airstrike?
 Are you preparing for a long-term disaster or just need a space to protect you from severe weather?

-- Can you build right in your own backyard, or are your nosy neighbors such a huge risk that you have to build it in a more low-key location?
+- Can you build right in your backyard, or are your nosy neighbors such a huge risk that you have to build it in a more low-key location?